 Gastrointestinal Sensitivity

-Certain types of magnesium, like magnesium oxide and magnesium citrate, are helpful for constipation and may have a laxative effect.
+Certain types of magnesium, like magnesium oxide and magnesium citrate, can be helpful for constipation and may have a laxative effect.
 If you’re looking for any benefit other than constipation, try a magnesium glycinate option (like Transparent Labs Mag Bisglycinate, Utzy Magnositol PM, Performance Lab Sleep, or Bulk Supplements Magnesium Glycinate), which may be gentler on your stomach.
-If you’re less enthusiastic about magnesium for digestive health, we recommend opting for one of the best probiotic supplements to target your gut health.
+If you’re less enthusiastic about magnesium for digestive support, we recommend opting for one of the best probiotic supplements to target your gut health.

 Pill or Powder Preference